 2002 - Col Richard Bartle (see earlier note) writes paper entitled "A British Armed Forces Federation; In anticipation of the inevitable."

-2003 - Former RN serviceman Mr David Robson announces proposal to form a "Combined Armed Forces Federation" (CAFFUK - no connection with BAFF) to campaign over the pre-1975 pension issue: Outrage at pension 'short-change'.
+2003 - Former Fleet Air Arm Aircraft Artificer 1st Class Mr David Robson announces proposal to form a "Combined Armed Forces Federation" (CAFFUK - no connection with BAFF) to campaign over a pre-1975 pension issue: Outrage at pension 'short-change'.

-2004 - Probable first of many discussions on unofficial 'Army Rumour Service' website about the possibility of forming an armed forces federation.
+2004 - Thought to be the first of many discussions on the unofficial 'Army Rumour Service (ARRSE)' website about the possibility of forming an armed forces federation.

-2005 (Sep) - Concluding sentence of Silence in the Ranks: "We would be happy also to contribute to a wider debate about the representation of the armed forces community..."
+2005 (Sep) - Concluding sentence of the Service Voting Campaign's report Silence in the Ranks: "We would be happy also to contribute to a wider debate about the representation of the armed forces community..."

 2006 (Jan) - Formation of British Armed Forces Federation (BAFF) Steering Group.
 Publication of BAFF Ten Point Plan.